ADHD Coaching for Middle School Students

 ADHD coaching for middle school students may focuse on:

-Organizational challenges/AKA stuff management: difficulties organizing their "stuff" (backpack, binder, and folders) as well the places where they keep their stuff (desk, locker and bedroom) can cause students to lose or misplace assignments.
+Organizational challenges/AKA stuff management: difficulties organizing their "stuff" (backpack, binder, and folders) as well as the places where they keep their stuff (desk, locker and bedroom) can cause students to lose or misplace assignments.

 Academic challenges: poor study habits such as not completing assignments, difficulty starting assignments, or turning in assignments late.